 Drone Permission is a full-service network of licensed and insured aerial photographers and videographers committed to quality media capture.
 At Drone Permission, all of our friendly, skilled pilots are bilingual and FAA Part 107-certified.
 But we don’t just provide the images, unfiltered.
 We offer in-house editing for photos and video.
 We use the latest technology, and always have the right drone for the job, with a network of pilots around the world.
 We highlight the complex business processes of your company through video and photo, using the latest drone technology.
 We are your Drone Connect.

-As Creative Director of Drone Permission, Anthony Carabotta develops and conceptualizes content for our brand and for client-specific projects.
+As Drone Operator for Drone Permission, Anthony Carabotta develops and conceptualizes content for our brand and for client-specific projects.
 He provides direction and support to other departments, as well as edits photos and video.
 His experimentations with drone tech keep us at the forefront when it comes to the latest equipment and techniques.
 But his love of drone technology came from a unique source: his childhood.
 “I’ve always loved video games and technology,” he says.
 “When I first saw a drone, I was immediately drawn to it.
 It offers such a unique perspective to the world around us.”

 As the Director of Business Relations, Grace Elliott handles the marketing and communications for Drone Permission, from graphic design to full-fledged marketing campaigns.
 She handles the strategies for Drone Permission’s social media accounts, as well as the market strategy, business development, content creation and videography.